dc-broo3/dc-broo3.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at in the astrophysics group at [University College London (UCL)](https://www.ucl.ac.uk/astrophysics/richard-brooks-phd-student) supervised by Jason Sanders and Andrew Pontzen.
+I am a PhD student in the astrophysics group at [University College London (UCL)](https://www.ucl.ac.uk/astrophysics/richard-brooks-phd-student) supervised by Jason Sanders and Andrew Pontzen.
 My research focus is on galaxy dynamics, both local to the Milky Way and in applications to external galaxies.

 Away from research, I'm a passionate Newcastle United fan!